anyuzx/Prongs/src/contents/posts/2019-09-23-run-a-random-walker-in-your-website-using-pyodide.md

 Once we get the calculated positions `x` and `y`, we can use plotly.js to plot the result.
 Fortunately, plotly.js provides a relative simple API for animation.
 One can also use [Bokeh](https://bokeh.pydata.org/en/latest/index.html), [D3](https://d3js.org/), or any other web visualization tool out there.
 It is even possible to do the visualization in python directly since Pyodide also work with Matplotlib.
 However, at this stage, I think it is more straight forward to use a javascript library to handle the visualization since it is designed to manipulate DOM (HTML) after all.

 I don't want to make this post super long, thus I won't go into very details of the visualization part.
-The full javascript code we need to load in the page can be found [here](https://gist.github.com/anyuzx/d60d45e3202a081f79c39ed57e19fb28).
+The full javascript code we need to load in the page can be found in this [gist](https://gist.github.com/anyuzx/d60d45e3202a081f79c39ed57e19fb28).
 The file includes the code for fetching gist, visualization using plotly.js, Pyodide code and event handlers for buttons.

 ## Demonstration